facuonline/mercurio/README.md

 Our example app will now include an index.php file where we'll start our Mercurio app as seen above.
 And a /views/ folder where we will be storing our different view templates.

 #### Single page application schema
-Mercurio is build with a single page application in mind.
+Mercurio is built with a single page application in mind.
 I know what I just said, you can read it again if you want.
 I lied.
 Mercurio forces you to work with a single page schema and use 3 predefined query components.

 We will be using `\Mercurio\Utils\URL` to sort user query requests, serve the correct view template and in the end, just organize our app out.